MicrosoftDocs/learn/learn-pr/advocates/intro-to-nodejs/includes/3-how-works.md

 - single threaded: JavaScript has only one call stack and can do only one thing at a time.
 - event loop: executes the code, collect and process events, and execute the next subtasks from the event queue.

-I/O operations in Node.js, such as reading or writing to a file on the disk, or doing a network call to a remote server, are considered as blocking operations.
-A blocking I/O task would block all the subsequent tasks.
-When the I/O operation is finished, then the next one can proceed.
+I/O operations in Node.js, such as reading or writing to a file on the disk, or doing a network call to a remote server, are "blocking operations".
+A blocking operation would block all the subsequent tasks.
+When the operation is finished, then the next one can proceed.

 A non-blocking model would mean that we can execute multiple I/O operations at the same time.
 This is made possible thanks to the event loop.